lrw04/llama2.c-to-ncnn/README.md

 You will get `7b.ncnn.bin`, `7b.ncnn.param` and `7b.ncnn.desc`.
 For any model with the three files, the common name `7b.ncnn` is used to denote the model.

+## Get tokenizer model

+Please retrieve it from <https://github.com/karpathy/llama2.c>.
+It is under the name of `tokenizer.bin`.

 ## Complete text using the resulting model

 ```